-Facts and Opinions is an online journal of select and first-rate reporting and analysis, in words and images: a boutique for slow journalism, without borders.
-Independent, non-partisan and employee-owned, F&O performs journalism for citizens, funded entirely by readers.
-We do not carry advertising or solicit donations from foundations or causes.
+Facts and Opinions is a boutique journal, of reporting and analysis in words and images, without borders.
+Independent, non-partisan and employee-owned, F&O is funded by you, our readers.
+We do not carry advertising or "branded content," or solicit donations from foundations or causes.

-Subscribe by email to our free FRONTLINES, a blog announcing new works, and the odd small tale.
-Look for evidence-based reporting in DISPATCHES; commentary, analysis and creative non-fiction in THINK; and image galleries in PHOTO-ESSAYS.
+Our CONTENTS page is updated each Saturday.
+Subscribe by email to our free FRONTLINES blog; find evidence-based reporting in Reports; commentary, analysis and creative non-fiction in OPINION-FEATURES; and image galleries in PHOTO-ESSAYS.
 Some of our original works are behind a paywall, available with a $1 site day pass, or with a subscription from $2.95/month - $19.95/year.
-If you value journalism, please help sustain us.
+If you value journalism, please support us and spread the word.